nbommakanti/interview_scheduler/README.md

 1. A csv file of programs and dates (with labeled headers).
 This is a required argument.
 2. The number of times to search for a match.
 This is an optional argument.
-3. A comma-separated string of programs that must be included in the schedule.
+3. A comma-separated string of programs (case-insensitive) that must be included in the schedule.
 This is an optional argument

 You can run it from the command line as follows: